Heart Valve Repair or Replacement Surgery

-When valves are damaged or diseased and do not work the way they should they may need
+When valves are damaged or diseased and don't work the way they should, they may need

 to be repaired or replaced.
 Conditions that may cause heart valve dysfunction are

-to pump the blood through the valve.
-Valves can become narrow and stiff from infection
+the blood through the valve.
+Valves can become narrow and stiff from infections, such

-(such as rheumatic fever or staph) and aging.
-If one or more valves become leaky,
+as rheumatic fever or staphylococcus, and aging.
+If 1 or more valves become leaky,

-blood leaks backwards, which means less blood is pumped in the right direction.
+blood leaks backward.
+This means less blood is pumped in the right direction.
 Based

 on your symptoms and the overall condition of your heart, your healthcare provider

-Traditionally, open-heart surgery is used to repair or replace heart valves.
-This
+Traditionally, open heart surgery is used to repair or replace heart valves.
+A large

-have been developed to replace or repair heart valves.
-Minimally invasive procedures
+to replace or repair heart valves.
+Minimally invasive procedures use smaller incisions.

-make smaller incisions, and mean less pain afterward and shorter hospital stays.
+Generally, you have less pain afterward and a shorter hospital stay.

-The diseased valve may be repaired using a ring to support the damaged valve, or the
+The diseased valve may be repaired using a ring to support the damaged valve.
+The

 Why might I need heart valve repair or replacement surgery?

-Valve repair or replacement surgery is done to correct the problems caused by one
+Valve repair or replacement surgery is done to correct the problems caused by 1 or

-- Edema (swelling) of the feet, ankles, or abdomen (belly)
+Swelling (edema) of the feet, ankles, or belly (abdomen)

-There may be other reasons for your healthcare provider to recommend heart valve repair
+There may be other reasons for your healthcare provider to advise heart valve repair

 or replacement surgery.